 In this Infinity grinder review, there has been some criticism of it.
 But now we have to place that into context.
 At a sub $100 price-tag, the grinder is regarded as the best value electric burr grinder.
 Any inadequacy pointed out in this machine must be balanced with the price.
 It would be tough indeed to find a grinder that produces both better quality and a consistent grind without spending substantially more.

 In the entry-level electric burr grinders zone, the Baratza Encore will provide a more consistent grind, which has 40 grind settings, also equipped with the gear reduction motor.
 It’s super popular in the burr grinder market.
 If you don’t have a very strict budget, you can also consider Baratza Encore.
 Here is the detailed Baratza Encore coffee grinder review.
+Also, check out the Baratza Encore Vs. Capresso Infinity, we compared them in detail.

 If you are on a strict budget but still want to start grinding fresh beans using an electric burr grinder, you can consider the Cuisinart DBM-8 Supreme Grind.
 It uses a ceramic block burr instead of a stainless steel conical burr, which is not as consistent as Baratza Encore and Capresso Infinity, but still way better than the blade grinders.
 It’s a more affordable choice.
 Here is our review of the Cuisinart DBM-8 Supreme Grind Automatic Burr Mill.